Jyotirmoy-Goswami/pseudo-spectral-crash-course/README.md

 ### Quiz - 5:
 Solution: derivative_3d_recipe.md
 ### Quiz - 6:
-Can you write down, what extra things we need to add in our 2dfft.f95 code, to simulate such a ['real-life' plasma](#anchor1)?
+Can you write down, what extra things we need to add in our 2dfft.f95 code, to simulate such a 'real-life' plasma in these funny movies described in [extras]()?

 ## Lecture 8:
 No Quiz